tensorflow/docs/site/en/community/contribute/community.md

-# Contributing to the Community
+# Contribute to the community

 An open source project isn't just about the code, it's also about the community of users, developers, writers, researchers, and other contributors.
 You can help grow and support this community.

-## Community Support
+## Community support

 Many people [ask questions about TensorFlow on StackOverflow](https://stackoverflow.com/questions/tagged/tensorflow).
 Answering those questions and pointing people to the relevant documentation is a great service to the community.